Leica M10 vs Olympus E-M5

 - More heavily discounted: Has been around for much longer (launched in February 2012).

-If the number of relative strengths (bullet points above) is taken as a guide, the M10 comes out slightly ahead of the E-M5 (13 : 12 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the M10 emerges as the winner of the contest (13 : 11 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 In any case, while the specs-based evaluation of cameras can be instructive in revealing their potential as photographic tools, it remains incomplete and does no justice, for example, to the way the M10 or the E-M5 perform in practice.
 User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.